Mikkomario/Utopia-Flow-Scala/README.txt

             - Allows sequential completion of multiple operations
             - Variable width allows control over how many actions are performed simultaneously

+        Pointers with events added + property change events added to mutable models
+            - Now you can listen to changes within a model or a pointer by adding a listener to it

     Bugfixes
     -----------